 ***Note: some devices may not read special characters which appear throughout this article***

 For those of you who hold this article before your eyes, one thing must be certain — that you have felt an unsatisfactory commitment toward the truth.
 Only on account of this dissatisfaction can a work which is titled How to Nurture Truth and Authenticity spark any interest.
 Therefore, this work assumes an atomic dissonance.
-A feeling that, in some way, we have not done a satisfactory job of nurturing the disclosure of truth within our social economy.
+A feeling that, in some way, we have not done a satisfactory job of nurturing the disclosure of truth within our economy.
 Of course, our dissonance is founded upon real examples.
 Yet, we cannot surmise those cases which you, the reader, bring to this work.
-Therefore, we can only repeat here the most national or global.
+Therefore, we can only repeat here the most national or international.
 And after all, during the period of later modernization we seem to have harbored an almost universal suspicion toward governmental officials and those lobbying on behalf of capital interests.
 Our distrust is evident in the appeal which populist rhetoric entertained on both sides of the political spectrum.
 However, an example can also be made of our equally pervasive encouragement of concealment.
 This encouragement is not only apparent when looking to our virtue of privacy.
-In as much as truth not only contains object-facts, but also reports on our subjective states and aesthetic judgement, we can say that we have experienced something of a reservation toward disclosure, generally.
-Consider the disclaimer, ‘we don’t talk politics or religion at the dinner table’.
+In as much as truth not only contains the rational, but also reports on our subjective states and aesthetic judgement, we can say that we have experienced something of a reservation toward disclosure, generally.
+No doubt, we have all heard the disclaimer, ‘we don’t talk politics or religion at the dinner table’.
 Of course, when looking at family life during this period of later modernization, we can understand this disclaimer as necessary.
 However, we assume this necessity as mere evidence of an uncivil exercise of democracy.
 Therefore, it shouldn’t be any surprise that we found utility in the solace of the internet echo-chamber.
 No doubt, alternative infrastructure manifested to cope with symptoms of the existing platforms.

 In looking into the rich history of human languages we find testament to the many projects in which the human spirit has found itself invested.
 Laying behind the objects taken up into those texts we find not only the material substrate with which they worked, but also metaphysical objects which facilitated an intellectual resolve to the hurdles which they faced.
 Throughout the One-Thousand and One Arabian Nights, for example, we find the disclosure of a metaphysical substrate — this substrate with the purpose of reconciling with natural hierarchies.
 In those fairytales we find appeals to humility before Destiny and praise to God for deliverance from the devastations of yet another deity, Time, “the parter of companions and the destroyer of joy”.
 Equally, we can find a similar substrate in the literature from the medium aevum.
 Here we find literature by those who have fallen victim to the indifference of lady Fortune, including the comfort of God’s council — which has not only been taken up during creation, but has also been consulted when drawing up the blueprints of the end of your days.